-People don’t pay attention to ads, but who can blame them?
+People don’t pay much attention to ads (or so they say), and who can blame them?

-In this digital age, there’s more clutter than ever to cut through, and researchers estimate that online users interact with over 10,000 ads on the daily, with some 27% of U.S.-based online users currently running ad blockers.
+In this digital age, there’s more clutter than ever to cut through.
+Researchers estimate that online users interact with over 10,000 ads on the daily — so many that some 27% of U.S.-based online users currently run ad blockers.

-With intent-driven design and display ad copy growing astronomically, it’s no wonder why digital advertising spending in the United States is estimated to cross the $171 billion threshold in 2021.
+Spending on intent-driven design and display ad copy has grown astronomically in recent years: total digital advertising spending in the United States is estimated to hit $271 billion in 2023.

-This proves that you can personally tailor your display ad copy to yield ample click-throughs and conversions — you just need the right combination of empathetic and affecting copy, as well as a seamless design experience.
+That’s why it’s critical to cut through the noise.
+And trust me, you can.
+Marketers know they can tailor display ad copy to yield ample click-throughs and conversions — you just need the right combination of empathetic, affecting copy and seamless design.

-Yet, getting people to click on ads isn’t quite so simple.
+Online ad writing should be concise, yet compelling: its sole purpose is ultimately to convert.
+Yet getting people to click on ads isn’t quite so simple.
 With such a limited character count, you need to immediately engage viewers in just a few powerful, actionable words.
-For this reason, many brands lean on copywriters to handle display ad writing, though the company may write other types of high-quality content in-house.
+For this reason, companies usually turn to professional copywriters to handle display ad writing.

 While the average reader is a tried and true skimmer, they’ll always pay attention to word choice.
 Forcing keywords into unintelligible sentences or creating ads that differ from your typical brand look and feel are major no-nos.